 Cloud misconfigurations costs businesses trillions of dollars every year.
 According to the Ponemon Institute, close to 33.4 billion records have been exposed due to cloud misconfigurations in the last two years – an astronomical sum that is estimated to have cost organisations around $5trillion.

 In many cases, breaches occur not because of any sophisticated hacking activity, but because databases and cloud storage buckets are not configured securely and are left publicly accessible.
-Once company to recently fall victim to a cloud misconfiguration breach is Virgin Media, which is reported to have left personal information relating to over 900,000 customers accessible online.
+Once company which fell victim to a cloud misconfiguration breach is Virgin Media, which is reported to have left personal information relating to over 900,000 customers accessible online.

 Whether your organisation has been using cloud-hosted services and applications for a while, or has recently migrated workloads to environments such as AWS and Azure, it’s important ensure that cyber security remains front of mind.
 Contrary to popular belief, cloud platforms are not inherently secure and appropriate steps must be taken to protect public and private cloud environments.

 Most cloud vendors operate a shared responsibility model, whereby they are responsible for the security of their host operating systems and data centres, but customers are responsible for protecting the data and applications they use.